-- The fabric does not contribute to the significance of the place. - The demolition will not adversely affect the significance of the heritage place. - The partial demolition will contribute to the long-term conservation of the heritage place. - The area of demolition is not visible from: - The street frontage (other than a laneway). - · A park or public open space immediately adjoining the site. - The removal of part of the building allows its three-dimensional form to be retained and does not result in the retention of only the visible facade of the building and demolishing the remainder. - The replacement building is a high quality design.
+- The fabric does not contribute to the significance of the place. - The demolition will not adversely affect the significance of the heritage place. - The partial demolition will contribute to the long-term conservation of the heritage place. - The area of demolition is not visible from: - The street frontage (other than a laneway, unless the fabric visible from the laneway is identified in the Statement of Significance for the place). - · A park or public open space immediately adjoining the site. - The removal of part of the building allows its three-dimensional form to be retained and does not result in the retention of only the visible facade of the building and demolishing the remainder. - The replacement building is a high quality design.

-Require all applications for demolition to be accompanied by an application for new development.
+Encourage all applications for demolition to be accompanied by an application for new development.

-Avoid the demolition of an individually significant or contributory building unless new evidence has become available to demonstrate that the building does not possess the level of heritage significance attributed to it in the incorporated document City of Yarra Database of Heritage Significant Areas (Revised February 2018).
+Avoid the demolition of an individually significant or contributory building unless new evidence has become available to demonstrate that the building is not does not possess the level of heritage significance or does not contribute to the significance of a heritage place. attributed to it in the incorporated document City of Yarra Database of Heritage Significant Areas (Revised February 2018).